department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 </div>

-### Can my caregivers, attendants, donors, or anyone else get travel reimbursement?
+### Can my caregiver or other support people also get travel reimbursement?

-We may pay for transportation and related lodging and meals for non-Veterans if any of the below descriptions are true.
+We may pay for transportation and related lodging and meals for non-Veterans if any of the below descriptions is true of that person.

-**One of these must be true:**
+**At least one of these must be true.
+The person is your:**

-- The non-Veteran is a caregiver under our [Comprehensive Program of Caregiver Assistance](/health-care/family-caregiver-benefits/comprehensive-assistance/), and is traveling in order to receive initial training as a potential caregiver or to care for a Veteran receiving VA or VA-approved health care
+- Family caregiver under the National Caregiver Program traveling to receive caregiver training or to support your care, **or**
-- A VA health care provider determines that the Veteran needs an attendant while traveling due to the Veteran's mental or physical condition, **or**
-- The non-Veteran is the donor or potential donor of tissue, organ, or parts to a Veteran receiving VA or VA-authorized non-VA transplant health care, **or**
+- Medically required attendant traveling with you to support your care, **or**
+- Transplant care donor or support person

-- In the case of an allied beneficiary, the appropriate foreign government agency has authorized the beneficiary's travel and reimbursement, **or**
+We may also pay for care for an allied beneficiary when the appropriate foreign government agency has authorized their care, or for the beneficiary of another federal agency when that agency has approved their care.
-- Another federal agency has authorized us to provide care to a beneficiary of that agency, **or**

 ------